Kush-fanta/The-Pitch-Visualizer-From-Words-to-Storyboard/README.md

     * Deconstruct the narrative into a logical number of key scenes.
     * For each scene, provide both a concise description and a new, dramatically enhanced prompt.
     * Return this entire structure as a clean, predictable JSON object.
 3.  **Hugging Face (The "Artist")**: The backend parses the JSON from Gemini.
-For each enhanced prompt, it makes an API call to the Hugging Face Inference API, which uses the **Stable Diffusion XL** model to generate an image.
+For each enhanced prompt, it makes an API call to the Hugging Face Inference API, which uses the **Stable Diffusion xl base 1.0** model to generate an image.
 4.  **Flask & Frontend**: The backend collects the generated images and their corresponding text captions, then renders them in a clean, user-friendly storyboard format on a results page.

 ---